| | |

 4. Not paying fair living wages:

-As most of their factories are in developing countries, the living wage there isn’t the same as the western one.
+As most of their factories are in developing countries, the living wage there isn’t the same as the Western one.
 That’s why they can sell clothes at low prices.
+Additionally, some fast fashion brands pay less than the local living wage, too, which is extremely disingenuous.

 Research finds that while some brands have made commitments to pay living wages, these commitments have mostly not yet translated into meaningful action or results.